Kyle Farmer Preview, Player Props: Twins vs. Brewers

 Brewers Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Brewers pitching staff ranks 14th in the league.
+- The Brewers pitching staff is 14th in the league with a collective 8.8 strikeouts per nine innings.

-- The Brewers have the 10th-ranked team ERA across all MLB pitching staffs (4.00).
+- The Brewers' 3.99 team ERA ranks 10th among all MLB pitching staffs.

-- Brewers pitchers combine to give up 156 total home runs at a clip of 1.2 per game (to rank 19th in the league).
+- Brewers pitchers combine to rank 19th in baseball in home runs surrendered (157 total, 1.2 per game).

-- Miley gets the start for the Brewers, his 17th of the season.
-He is 6-3 with a 3.05 ERA and 55 strikeouts in 82 2/3 innings pitched.
+- Burnes looks for his 10th victory when he gets the start for the Brewers, his 26th of the season.
+He is 9-6 with a 3.43 ERA and 155 strikeouts in 152 2/3 innings pitched.

-- The lefty last appeared on Thursday against the Los Angeles Dodgers, when he threw five innings, allowing three earned runs while giving up seven hits.
+- In his most recent outing on Friday against the Los Angeles Dodgers, the righty tossed seven scoreless innings while surrendering two hits.

-- In 16 games this season, the 36-year-old has amassed an ERA of 3.05, with 6 strikeouts per nine innings.
-Opponents are batting .234 against him.

 © 2023 Data Skrive.
 All rights reserved.